Tigers vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Los Angeles Dodgers and Detroit Tigers will meet on Tuesday at Dodger Stadium, at 10:10 PM ET, with Freddie Freeman and Kerry Carpenter among those expected to deliver at the plate.
+The Los Angeles Dodgers and J.D.
+Martinez will take on the Detroit Tigers and Kerry Carpenter on Wednesday at 10:10 PM ET, in the final of a three-game series at Dodger Stadium.

-The favored Dodgers have -250 moneyline odds to win against the underdog Tigers, who are listed at +200.
-Los Angeles (-2.5) is favored on the run line.
-The total for the matchup has been listed at 9 runs.
+Oddsmakers list the Dodgers as -250 favorites on the moneyline, while giving the underdog Tigers +195 moneyline odds.
+The over/under for the matchup is set at 8 runs.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.